annegautham/annegautham.github.io/index.md

 ---
 layout: splashpage
 title: Greetings, Fellow Homo Sapien!
 description: I'm Gautham, a freshman at Northwestern University!
-I'm still figuring out my majors, but I'm interested in Engineering (Electrical, Mechanical, and Computer), CS, Physics, and Mathematics.
+I'm majoring in Mechanical Engineering and Physics, with a concentration in physics, and am on track to receive my BS/MS in Electrical Engineering.
 Here, you can check out the classes I've taken, my internships and work experience, projects I've developed, and research I've contributed to.
 Have fun!
 ---

 {% include card.html
     title="About Me"
     page_url="/aboutme/"
     image_path="/assets/images/pfp/about.jpg"
     description="Wanna learn more about me?
-Well, here you go!" %}
+I'm still figuring it out..." %}

 {% include card.html
     title="Education"